Hunters in the Dark

 Hunters in the Dark is a 2015 psychological thriller written by Lawrence Osborne and set in Cambodia.
 Lee Child wrote in the New York Times Book Review that, "If the purpose of a novel is to take you away from the everyday and show you something different, then Osborne is succeeding, and handsomely.
 “Hunters in the Dark” is a novel of immersion, not suspense, shaped like a quiet dream.
 The reader can do nothing but float as if in a muddy river, going where it takes him, which will be back to a version of the beginning."

 The novel was widely and positively reviewed on both sides of the Atlantic.
 Neal Mukherjee wrote in The Guardian : "With the first two of his three elegant, stylish and ambiguous novels – The Forgiven in 2012, The Ballad of a Small Player last year, and now Hunters in the Dark – Lawrence Osborne elicited comparisons to Graham Greene, Evelyn Waugh, James Salter, Paul Bowles, among others.
 He seems to be a revenant from a species that has, paradoxically, become almost extinct following the triumph of globalisation: the traveller (or travel-writer)-novelist...Written with unfailing precision and beauty, "Hunters in the Dark" stakes out territory different from the many writers to whom Osborne has been compared."
-Arifa Akbar, literary editor of The Independent, chose it as one of her Books of the Year for 2015.
+Arifa Akbar, then literary editor of The Independent, chose it as one of her Books of the Year for 2015.
 In the Evening Standard, British critic David Sexton wrote : "Hunters in the Dark" is itself pitilessly good.
 Those comparisons with Graham Greene aren’t even flattering any more."